 Camera Bag Insert

-I’m a full time photographer so I don’t go anywhere without my professional DSLR camera.
+I'm a full-time photographer so I don't go anywhere without my professional DSLR camera.
 I want to be fashionable and inconspicuous with it though.
 There are few things dumber than traveling around a foreign country with an expensive camera on you.
 Nothing says “rob me” like that!

 Being under the radar with what I am carrying around is imperative.
 I have a camera bag insert I use EVERY trip.
 It fits into a fashionable purse or a backpack and I can fit my camera body, two lenses, extra SD cards, and an extra battery in it.
 It's essential with our minimum travel photography gear when we go on vacations.

 Note: the one pictured is by Crumpler but no longer available.
-But research, I recommend the above option.
+From research and thorough photography industry knowledge, we recommend the options above.

 Price point: $50